Bira/octopus-carnival/_drafts/wir-mm3-4e-verbeeg.md

 spring on players who expect the giants plaguing the land to be dumb brutes incapable of subtlety.
 Add 4 levels or so to the stat blocks present here and you can upgrade their underlings from ogres to hill giants.

+You can have lots of fun as a GM if you have your party fight a verbeeg bandit gang on a series of hilltops crowned by standing stones.
+It's both a very fey-themed arena, and gives them plenty of hiding places.
+"These guys are ten feet tall, how could they sneak up on us like that?!"